DrNeilHolland/GildedRose/README.md

 The application is written in C#
 It uses external libraries for NUnit.

-The source code can be downloaded from Github and run in Visual Studio.
+The source code can be downloaded from Github at https://github.com/DrNeilHolland/GildedRose and run in Visual Studio.
 Open Visual Studio, then from the menu select File->Open->Project/Solution, then navigate to the downloaded solution file GildedRoseItinerary.sln and click OK.
 The code must be compiled first, from the menu select Build->Build Solution.